 Once the Flow-Through option starts, the device will remain in Flow-Through until the wake up sequence completes.
-The Flow-Through option can be aborted by setting both CSN and CS1N high.

 Master Clock

 If the CFG pins indicate that this is a Master device the CCLK pin will become an output with the frequency set by the user.
 The default Master Clock Frequency is 2.5 MHz.